svenmalvik/svenmalvik.com/_posts/2020-12-23-azure-vnet-peering.md

 ![Add Azure virtual networks](https://cdn.svenmalvik.com/images/az-303/az-303-peering-7.jpg)*Add Azure virtual networks*

 Peering of two networks has two sides that we will name.
-I named the side where `vm1` is as `1and2`, stupid name I know - it's just a name for demo purposes :)
+I named the side where `vm1` is as `1and2`, stupid name I know - it's just a name for the purpose of this demo :)

 ![Naming one side of VNet peering](https://cdn.svenmalvik.com/images/az-303/az-303-peering-8.jpg)*Naming one side of VNet peering*